 As the first rays of sunlight touched the city, a siren blared three times as the signal to begin the attack.
 The first white man to rise in the charge was cut down when a defending African-American sniper hit him with a single shot from his rifle.
 A rallying cry went up and soon crowds of hundreds of white men charged forward, intent on rampaging through the streets of the African-American district of Tulsa.
 Many of these were members of the KKK.

-The white mob pressed toward the center of the African-American community where stood their church, the Mount Zion Baptist Church.
+The white mob pressed toward the center of the African-American community, at the center of which was their church, the Mount Zion Baptist Church.
 As they advanced, they were shooting any who stood in their way.
 They began setting fire to homes, meaning to burn all of the residences as well as the African-American business district.
 This area was so prosperous and successful that was locally known as the “Black Wall Street”.
 On the map, it is defined as the areas along Archer Street and Greenwood Avenue in downtown Tulsa.

 Not unexpectedly, resistance against the KKK-led white mob was fierce.
 A running street battle followed.
 Some of the homes were soon burning and many among the defenders were shot and injured.
 Some were killed.
 Many men stood guard to defend their homes, putting up stiff resistance on their as the white mob advanced, only to be finally shot and killed.
 Tulsa’s leading medical doctor died on his doorstep as he retreated into his house, firing back.
 Lawyers, business owners, family men, and workers battled at every house and corner.